You are here

 Citizens Alliance for Secure Elections v.
 Vu (Paul R. Matia, N.D.
 Ohio 1:04-cv-2147)

-In a challenge to a county’s voter registration procedures, claiming that they were so strict as to disenfranchise voters, the court determined, on the case’s third day, that provisional ballot procedures were sufficient to protect voters from disenfranchisement.
+In a challenge to a county’s voter registration procedures, claiming that they were so strict as to disfranchise voters, the court determined, on the case’s third day, that provisional ballot procedures were sufficient to protect voters from disfranchisement.

 Topics: Registration procedures; provisional ballots.